sebhh/sebhh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I'm an industrial PhD fellow in machine learning at the University of Copenhagen</a> and the Danish Finance Intelligence Unit (Hvidvasksekretariatet).
+subtitle: I'm an industrial PhD fellow in machine learning at the University of Copenhagen and the Danish Finance Intelligence Unit (Hvidvasksekretariatet).

 profile: